Type

 Oncogenic

-Evidence pertains to a somatic Molecular Profile’s involvement in tumor pathogenesis as described by the Hallmarks of Cancer
+Evidence pertains to a somatic variant’s involvement in tumor pathogenesis as described by the Hallmarks of Cancer.

 Functional